salotch/E-commerece-System/README.md

-# E-commerce System - Internship Task
+# E-commerce System - Fawry Internship Task

-This project implements a console-based e-commerce system using the Composition Over Inheritance design principle to provide flexibility for product behaviors.
+This project implements a console-based e-commerce system using OOP and design principles to provide flexibility for product behaviors.

 ## Features